Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 In Butler, the costs of memory care are generally higher than other types of senior living, such as independent living or assisted living.
 Independent living communities in Butler may cost between $2,500 and $3,500 per month, while assisted living can range from $3,000 to $4,000 per month.
 The higher costs of memory care are due to the specialized services provided, including 24/7 supervision, personalized care plans, and cognitive therapy.
 These additional resources and support contribute to the increased price tag for memory care, which reflects the more intensive nature of care for those with memory impairments.

-Breezy Meadows allows dementia and Alzheimer’s patients to get memory care in Butler, Missouri.
-It can accommodate no more than 98 older adults at a time.
-It includes amenities like routine well-being monitoring, help with toileting 24/7 and special colors to aid with memory and is situated at 416 South High St, in 64730 zip code area inside Bates county.
-Breezy Meadows is licensed in Missouri to offer memory care, with license number 8627.
+Medicalodges Butler allows Alzheimer’s patients to receive dementia care in Butler, Missouri.
+It can accommodate no more than 110 Bates county residents at a time.
+It includes amenities like access to geriatric nurse practitioner, a pet friendly environment and high caregiver to resident ratio and is located at 103 East Nursery, in 64730 zip code area inside Bates county.
+Medicalodges Butler is duly licensed in Missouri to offer assisted living and memory care, with license number 5319.

 Medicare typically does not cover the full costs of memory care in Butler, Missouri.
 While Medicare Part A covers hospital stays, skilled nursing facility care, and some home health services, it does not provide coverage for long-term memory care.
 This means that individuals living in memory care facilities in Butler would not be able to rely on Medicare to cover most of their monthly costs, as memory care is usually considered custodial care rather than medically necessary care.